 Hi!
-I’m a journalist and writer based in San Francisco.
+I’m a journalist, writer and editor based in San Francisco.

-As an editor and writer at Bloomberg News, I cover cities and the environment.
+On staff at Bloomberg Businessweek, I write about cities and the environment.
 From 2022 to 2023, I was a Knight Science Journalism Fellow at MIT.

-Some favorite recent stories I’ve written are about the private equity firm tapping sensitive springs to bottle water (part of Bloomberg Green’s Water Grab series, which was a finalist for the 2024 Pulitzer Prize in Explanatory Reporting and the Goldsmith Prize for Investigative Reporting), Paradise, CA’s recovery from wildfire and how QAnon inflamed a fight over opioids in rural Washington, which inspired the podcast Bedrock, USA.
+Some recent favorite stories I’ve written are about the dangerous mismanagement of Yosemite National Park by its concessioner Aramark, the private equity firm pumping sensitive springs to bottle water (part of Bloomberg Green’s Water Grab series, which was a finalist for the 2024 Pulitzer Prize in Explanatory Reporting and the Goldsmith Prize for Investigative Reporting) and how QAnon inflamed a fight over opioids in rural Washington, which inspired the podcast Bedrock, USA.

 In 2022, I was the reporter and host of Bedrock, USA, a narrative podcast series from Bloomberg Media and iHeart Radio about political extremism in local government.
 It was a finalist for a Webby Award and an Online Journalism Award.